eemelihayrynen/PWP/README.md

         pip install -r requirements.txt

+### Setup tmdb for fetching poster images

+Our API allows searching corresponding movie posters from the TMBD's API.
+Link to the poster image is given as a hypermedia control in movie item's get request.

+In order to use the API, you must add your own API key to the server code:

+    tmdb.api_key = 'ADD_KEY'

 ## Populating the database
 The database can be populated using the script inside the database folder adds top 250 imdb movies.
 Example of moviesearch.db can be found under database/instance.